rohit507/exam_gen/docs/api/mixins/prepare_attrs.md

   do_both = False
 ```

-Notice how the user can update and refer to settings really concisely here.
+Notice how the user can both update and refer to settings information in their

-!!! todo
-    - TODO: Why do we need to check whether `'do_this'` is in the class dictionary?
-    - TODO: Sketch how this could be used elsewhere
+class definitions.

+This example does come with a few issues when it comes to sequential inheritance
+and overloading of things defined by parent classes.
+The next example will explain
+how to get around those problems and others.

 ## Complex Example

 !!! todo
-    - TODO : Write example that focuses on gather information from parent classes.
+    - Write example that focuses on gather information from parent classes.
+    - Get overloading working.
+    - Show how to handle object creation and making sure there's a clear separation
+      between class attributes and object properties.
-    - TODO : Explain how this reacts with the python mro machinery.
+    - Explain how this reacts with the python mro machinery.
-    - TODO : Add a diagram of how these steps get resolved for a class.
+    - Add a diagram of how these steps get resolved for a class.

 ## Generated Documentation

 ::: exam_gen.mixins.prepare_attrs
+    handler: python
+    selection:
+      members:
+        - "PrepareAttrs"
+      filters:
+        - "!__prepare__"
+    rendering:
+      heading_level: 3
+      show_source: false
+      show_root_toc_entry: false